Resident Assistant Recruitment Information

 I am a graduate student, can I still apply?

 Yes.
 While the RA position is staffed in undergraduate residence halls, full-time graduate students are still eligible to apply.
-If you are interested in the Graduate Resident Assistant position for La Aldea Graduate Housing, contact La Aldea staff at email@example.com.
+Please note, if you are interested in the Graduate Resident Assistant position for La Aldea Graduate Housing that the position is hired through another process, please contact La Aldea staff at firstname.lastname@example.org.

 What qualities do strong candidates possess?